 Locationscout is the worlds largest community for photo spots.
 The platform was founded on the idea of having a network of passionate travelers and photographers that are sharing the most beautiful places they have visited with the exact geo-position so that others are able to find and enjoy these places as well.
 With a largely growing number of community members and new content uploaded every day, it's important for the quality of the platform to follow these guidelines to make sure that everybody is getting the most value out of the shared photos and information.

-In a nutshell, always ask yourself: "Would you find it helpful to discover the spot/photo you want to share when travelling to this region and how should that spot look like to help you find this place?"
+In a nutshell, always ask yourself: "Would you find it helpful to discover the spot/photo you want to share when traveling to this region and how should that spot look like to help you evaluating and finding this place?"